 After that year you know what to expect of the trucking lifestyle and can communicate that better to someone you care about.

-Plus if you are not happy at that company, you can probably go to a company that treats you better including getting you home.
+Plus if you are not happy at that company, you can probably go to a smaller trucking company that treats you better including getting you home.
 Happier you, more predictability, easier on the relationship.

 If you are already involved or getting involved, this relationship information is for you.
 It takes a special spouse to make a good companion for a truck driver.
 Just like it takes a good person to be a faithful trucker.